tannerhelland/PhotoDemon/README.txt

 What makes PhotoDemon preferable to other image editing tools?
 -------------------------------------------------------------------------------------
 :: Portable and lightweight
-	PhotoDemon can be run as a standalone .exe.
+	PhotoDemon is designed to be run as a standalone .exe.
 No installer is provided or required.
 An INI file is used to store program settings, and if no INI is found, PhotoDemon will generate one for you.
-(PhotoDemon does not touch the Windows registry.)
+PhotoDemon does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Preferences menu – it leaves no trace of itself on your hard drive.

 :: Powerful macro and batch conversion support
 	PhotoDemon provides full macro support.
-Simply hit "Record Macro", then perform as many actions as you'd like.
+Simply hit “Record Macro”, then perform as many actions as you’d like.
 When finished, save that macro to the hard drive so you can repeat it at any point in the future.
-Macros fully integrate with a built-in batch conversion tool - simply choose a saved macro and a folder or list of images, and PhotoDemon will apply the macro to every image automagically.
+Macros fully integrate with a built-in batch conversion tool – simply choose a saved macro and a folder or list of images, and PhotoDemon will apply that macro to every image automagically.
+For large batches (50+ images), PhotoDemon will give you a running estimate of time-to-completion.

-:: Emphasis on usability.
+:: Emphasis on usability
 	Most free, open-source image editors are usability nightmares.
 PhotoDemon tries not to be.
-Rather than including thousands of features that no human being will ever use, PhotoDemon focuses on a solid set of common filters and image adjustment tools.
-Similarly, the interface was built with input from professional designers, (not just software engineers!).
+The interface was built with input from professional designers – not just software engineers – and small touches, like unlimited Undo/Redo, “Fade last effect,” keyboard accelerators, effect previews, mouse wheel and forward-back button support, and descriptive menu icons make PhotoDemon useful to novices and professionals alike.

+:: A comprehensive selection of image editing tools and filters
+	2D transformations: image resizing, rotation, isometric conversion.
+Color tools: image levels, white balance, grayscale, sepia, color reduction, full-featured histogram (including equalization and stretching).
+Filters: blur, sharpen, edge detection, solarize, despeckle, dilate/erode, diffuse, mosaic, and many more.
+	50+ in the current build – and that’s not including a custom filter tool that allows you to build your own 5×5 convolution filters.

 What doesn't PhotoDemon do?
 -------------------------------------------------------------------------------------
 :: Painting tools.